Fimoker/gencg_f2301/day6.md

 ![6](content/day06/process_4.png)
 ![7](content/day06/process_5.png)
 #### Adding pixels
-Here I used the x and position and added squares with different color and close coordinates to it.
-Here sparked the idea of a gradient.
+At this stage, I added squares with different colors and coordinates, closely resembling the idea of a gradient.
 ![8](content/day06/process_6.png)
 #### Testing with 3d
-I tested with OrbitControls what happens if I offset or copy pixels and transform them in the Z-Axis
+I conducted tests using OrbitControls to explore what would happen when I offset, copy, and transform pixels in the Z-axis.
 ![9](content/day06/process_7.gif)

 #### Pixel Shifting
-Soon after that I wanted to create a image, that works with the depth of the grayscale.
-The pixels take the average of RGB as a position in the 3d-space
+Subsequently, I aimed to create an image that works with grayscale depth, with pixels representing the average of RGB values as positions in 3D space.
 ![10](content/day06/process_8.gif)
 ![11](content/day06/process_8_1.gif)
 ![12](content/day06/process_9.gif)